wsm8855/compgeo-project/devserver/README.md

 Which will produce `devserver.exe`.

-If you do not have installed on you system, you can either:
+If you do not have Go installed on you system, you can either:
  - Install it (do that, go is great :) )
  - Just run it from the included executable (compiled for Windows 10)